cyrale/project-zomboid/README.md

 - `server-data`: mandatory if you want to keep configuration between each restart
-- `server-files`: optional, only necessary if you want to install mods Adjust the permissions of this two directories.
+- `server-files`: optional, only necessary if you want to install mods

+Adjust the permissions of this two directories.
 It could be done with this commands:

 ```bash
 chown 1000:1000 server-data
 chown 1000:1000 server-files
 ```

-`1000:1000` represent the user and the group of the steam user that run server in the image.
+`1000:1000` represent the user and the group of the LinuxGSM\_ user that run server in the image.

 ### Docker command